 - English language qualifications, eg certificates or awards

-- permission to be in the country you are applying from (if you are not a national)
+- permission to be in the country you are applying from (if you are not a national of that country)

 - financial sponsor’s occupation, income, savings or funds that will support your studies